 Fluorescence lifetime is a sensitive reporter of a fluorescent molecule's environment.
 In addition, it is insensitive to changes in the excitation intensity, the volume of the sample in focus, or the fluorophore concentration.
 FLIM can thus be used to quantify numerous aspects of cellular function, without needing to take such experimental variations into detailed consideration.
-Common applications in neuroscience include measuring intracellular chloride concentrations3 or measuring intracellular calcium concentration4.
+Common applications in neuroscience include measuring intracellular chloride concentration4.
 But one of the most versatile uses of FLIM in the past decade has been the precise measurement of molecular interactions using Förster Resonance Energy Transfer (FRET)5.